Samuel (1801-1855) and Elizabeth Reffell (1810-1897)

 1836 Sarah, died 1837

-1838 Frederick, married Julia Agnes Head (the younger sister of the below)
+1838 Frederick, married Julia Agnes Head (the younger sister of Eneas below) in 1862 at Bury St Edmunds and moved to Stoke Newington.
+They are both buried at Abney Park Cemetery.

 1840 William, died 1840

 1844 Sarah Ann, married William Nickerson in 1863 at Bury St Edmunds

-1846 Anne Marie, died aged 16 in a fire at Drury Lane, London
+1846 Anne Marie (Annie), died aged 16 in a fire at Drury Lane, London

 1848 Sophia Margaret, married Edward Frederic Bullen in 1870 at St Martins Kentish Town

 When Samuel died in November 1855 he was buried at the church of St James (now St Edmondsbury Cathedral).
 Elizabeth carried on the pipe making business for another twenty years or so.
 She is shown in the 1881 & 1891 censuses living in the Cloptons Asylum in Bury St Edmunds, where she died in 1897.
 Despite the name, Cloptons Asylum was more of what we would now call a retirement home, rather than an institution.
 It was founded in 1744 by the will of Dr Poley Clopton, the last of a long Suffolk line of lords of the manor.
 The asylum was intended for 6 men and 6 women, three each from the parish of both St James and St Mary in Bury St Edmunds.
 To be an inmate they had to be 60 years or over and have led an unblemished life.
-Cloptons Asylum today it is the Provosts’ house.
+Cloptons Asylum today is the Provosts’ house.